-Small dry sack – After having my phone ruined in a freak storm in Moab, I promised that I’ll never travel without a dry sack ever again.
-The 1L is small enough to fit my phone and the camera and I’ll never go without it whenever I travel, especially when I go out hiking.
+Small dry sack – The 1L is small enough to fit my phone and camera.
+After having my phone ruined in a freak storm in Moab, I promised that I’ll never travel without a dry sack ever again. .

 10400mAh Portable Charger Dual Output – One of the many power banks on the market.
 I’ve had this for a year and it’s been going strong.
 When shopping for a power bank, one thing to look for is how fast it charges your device.
 With Quick Charge 2.0, this charges my phone 5s from 10% to 75% in 35 mins.

 Travel Adapter – This is what I have and have been using for the past 2 years.
 It doesn’t come apart into many different pieces (which I like).
 Nothing fancy.
 It works.

 Travel-size Power Strip – have you ever fought for an outlet in a hostel dorm?
 Yeah, we’ve all been there.
 This is why I love this power strip.
 I think others like it too because this is one of my most stolen items (I’ve lost 2 of these already).